 - Tone: confident / curious / measured — 2-3 anchors.

-- Examples: paste 1-2 of your past answers or sample tone.
+- Examples: paste 1-2 of your past answers so the model copies your voice, not a template.

 Best for